UsboKirishima/UsboKirishima/README.md

 Hi I'm usbo, just a random developer & Arch Linux expert from Italy<br>
 I like to code website, cli application and apis.<br>
-In the half of my life I think I will have founded a multinational software house.<br>
+I like to think that I've spent half of my life founding a multinational software house <br>
-I like nature and mountain biking, every year I go to skii at the mountain.<br>
+II like nature and mountain biking and skiing <br>
 And obviously **I REALLY LIKE PIZZA**🍕

 ## ⚡ Skills